graphhopper/graphhopper/docs/core/quickstart-from-source.md

 ### Web UI (JavaScript)

 The development of the GraphHopper Maps UI happens in a [different repository](https://github.com/graphhopper/graphhopper-maps).
-The mvn life-cycle will just download one of its releases.
+The mvn command will download one of its releases.

 ### Swing and Desktop Usage